Hey, y’all!

 Pictured above: Bama Baroque with the Cahaba Chamber Chorale on October 5, 2025, in Vestavia Hills, Alabama.
 Photo courtesy of Dr. Quint Harris.

-Bama Baroque (a registered 501(c)(3) nonprofit organization; EIN: 33-3044870) is a period-instrument ensemble based in Tuscaloosa, founded in 2024 by Baroque violinist Lindsey Tootle and harpsichordist Dr. Michael Delfin alongside a circle of friends and colleagues across the state.
-Bama Baroque is one of only a handful of professional early music ensembles in Alabama’s history and the largest independent ensemble of its kind active in the state today.
+Bama Baroque (a registered 501(c)(3) nonprofit organization; EIN: 33-3044870) is a period instrument ensemble based in Tuscaloosa, Alabama, founded in 2024 by Baroque violinist Lindsey Tootle and harpsichordist Dr. Michael Delfin alongside early-music colleagues and collaborators living in Alabama.
+Bama Baroque is one of only a handful of independent, professional early music ensembles in Alabama’s history and is currently the largest ensemble of its kind active in the state.

 Bama Baroque at their inaugural concert, March 29, 2025, University of Alabama.